arrifat123/Demo-project-1/README.md

 # Demo-project-1
-This will all about python
+This will be ball about python